-- Department of Education Online Loan Counseling (studentloans.gov): It is Important that you make sure to do the Entrance Counseling Exam for Antelope Valley College. - Direct Loans Master Promissory Note (studentloans.gov) for all Direct Loans - Students may need to contact the Financial Aid office to apply for the Direct Unsubsidized Loan.

-Once the loan has been disbursed it is the student's responsibility to return the funds to the lender if they no longer want the loan.
+- Department of Education Online Loan Counseling (studentaid.gov): It is Important that you make sure to do the Entrance Counseling Exam for Antelope Valley College. - Direct Loans Master Promissory Note (studentaid.gov) for all Direct Loans - Once the loan has been disbursed it is the student's responsibility to return the funds to the lender if they no longer want the loan.